-Materials needed: Empty milk or milo tin, plastic container or sac, soil, water and vegetable seed (such as cabbage, tomato, pepper, carrots etc.) or seeds of plants (such as flamboyant, milk bush, periwinkle etc.) or vegetative parts of such plants such as cuttings, suckers, bulbs, stolons etc.)
+Materials needed: Empty milk or milo tin, plastic container soil, water and vegetable seed (such as cabbage, tomato, pepper, carrots etc.) or seeds of plants (such as flamboyant, milk bush, periwinkle etc.) or vegetative parts of such plants such as cuttings, suckers, bulbs, stolons etc.)

 - a.
-Fill the containers or the sacs with the soil, preferably loamy soil or any other suitable substrate. - b.
+Fill the containers with the soil, preferably loamy soil or any other suitable substrate. - b.
 If metal or plastic containers are to be used, they must have small holes in their base to allow excess water to drain. - c.
-Sow some seeds of the selected vegetables or ornamental plants in the soil-filled containers or sacs.
+Sow some seeds of the selected vegetables or ornamental plants in the soil-filled containers.